xDman3D/CFB-Poll-V0.4/README.md

 ----------------------------------------------------
 If for whatever reason you find this.
 I am an Architect and not a developer or software engineer.
-Please do not expect consistant updates or for the code to be that good.
+Please do not expect consistant updates or for the code to be good.